igooor-bb/swrl/README.md

 Swift Lightweight Resolver (swrl) is a specialized command-line utility designed to analyze and resolve symbols found in Swift source files.
 It helps developers identify and manage symbol references, making it easier to understand dependencies between different parts of your codebase.

+Based on the combination of [SwiftSyntax](https://github.com/swiftlang/swift-syntax) and [IndexStoreDB](https://github.com/swiftlang/indexstore-db).

+## Features

+- Searching for external symbols in source file.
+- Resolving symbols to identify the modules they came from
+- Beautiful and effective output of the found information

 ## Requirements

 To build and use this package, you'll need: